BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 in an unscheduled subsection is visible to students.

-The following example shows how an unscheduled subsection is displayed in the outline, with a gray bar:
+The following example shows how an unscheduled subsection is displayed in the outline, summarized with a gray bar:

 .. image:: ../Images/subsection-unscheduled.png
  :alt: An unscheduled subsection